Results on coupled Ricci and harmonic map flows: Abstract

 \section{Abstract}

-We explore Ricci flow coupled with harmonic map flow, both as it arises naturally in certain bundle constructions related to Ricci flow and as a geometric flow in its own right.
-In the first case, we generalize a theorem of Knopf that demonstrates convergence and stability of certain locally $\R^N$-invariant Ricci flow solutions.
-In the second case, we prove a version of Hamilton's compactness theorem for the coupled flow, and then generalize it to the category of \'{e}tale Riemannian groupoids.
-We also provide a detailed example of solutions to the flow on the Lie group $\Nil^3$.
+We explore the harmonic-Ricci flow---that is, Ricci flow coupled with harmonic map flow---both as it arises naturally in certain principal bundle constructions related to Ricci flow and as a geometric flow in its own right.
+We demonstrate that one natural geometric context for the flow is a special case of the locally $\mathbb{R}^N$-invariant Ricci flow of Lott, and provide examples of gradient solitons for the flow.
+We prove a version of Hamilton's compactness theorem for the flow, and then generalize it to the category of \'{e}tale Riemannian groupoids.
+Finally, we provide a detailed example of solutions to the flow on the Lie group $\Nil^3$.